 At December 31, 2017, an impairment indicator test was performed by reviewing the individual property for impairment indicators.
-It was identified that there were indicators of impairment and that an impairment test was required on La Frazada, primarily as a result of low historical exploration expenditures and lack of budgeted or planned expenditures.
 The impairment test performed determined that the recoverable amount exceeded the carrying amount of the property as at December 31, 2017, and that no impairment was required.